Steele’s Passion — Books

 Early on, I decided to “follow the flag” of authors by preferring to collect the American first editions for American authors, Canadian first editions for Canadian authors and English first editions for U.K. authors.
 I also decided not to collect advance reading copies (“ARC’s”) of books, especially as they typically contain printing errors, and to avoid any books with remainder marks, stamps and the signature or writings of prior owners.

 One of the challenges of collecting books is to discover authors before they become well-known and the value of their earlier books escalates.
 I am constantly reading reviews of new and forthcoming books from a wide range of sources in an attempt to identify new authors whose books I will likely enjoy.
-The Internet has dramatically increased the number of such sources and enabled bookstores, such as The Poisoned Pen, The Mysterious Bookshop and Sleuth of Baker Street, to do a great job of informing customers about new books through their newsletters, available online.
+The Internet has dramatically increased the number of such sources and enabled bookstores, such as The Poisoned Pen and The Mysterious Bookshop, to do a great job of informing customers about new books through their newsletters and online postings.

 Three times a year, I do a search using the large Internet booksellers to determine if any of my favorite authors are going to have a new book published over the next 12 months as this information is usually posted on their websites well in advance.
 This is not necessary for high profile authors whose new books are well-publicized but it is required for both mid-list and most U.K. authors to enable me to order their new books prior to the date of publication.
 Doing so increases my chances of obtaining a copy of a book’s “first edition” (e.g., the first printing of the first edition), especially in England where hard cover print runs are usually quite small.